 Through authentic snapshots of British life, the campaign captures that moment of calm after the storm—the ‘lull’ where our everyday heroes savour the break, with Uber Eats taking one task off their plate.

-Nychair X Project // by sophie green
+Nychair X Project // /

 This project involves the creation of a publication for the Japanese furniture brand NyChairX, capturing the essence of Icelandic artist Gudrun Kristjánsdóttir through her work, which draws inspiration from the diverse landscapes and textures of Icelandic nature.
 Her art is deeply intertwined with her living space—a converted, abandoned farm building that serves as both her home and a unique artist's studio, offering stunning views of the Breiðafjörður Nature Reserve.

-Rimowa New Horizons Campaign // by sophie green
+Rimowa New Horizons Campaign // /

 From Ferry to Fork: A journey through the rugged beauty and rich heritage of Scotland’s Isle of Mull, showcasing its exceptional culinary traditions.
 This island, with its bountiful landscapes and vibrant local ingredients, is renowned for its variety of seafood, which thrives along its 300-mile coastline.